infinitel8p/PokeDex/README.md

 v.2.1.1 : Added images of searched Pokémon to the search results
 v.3.0.1 : changed project to ```.exe```

-:zzz: v.x.x : → currently working on nothing specific
+:zzz: v.3.1 : → currently working on "more information" tab for more in detail information to a pokemon

 ## How to setup: